KandarianDemon/Smoothed-Particle-Hydrodynamics-in-Unity3D/README.md

  If you've seen <i>The Return of the King</i> you may remember Gollum drowning in a sea of lava after following the One ring to its doom.
 That lava simulation is based on the SPH algorithm.

 As of 2024 new approaches exist of course, many based on SPH but with improvements to the original algorithm, leading to more accurate and stable simulation results.
-However, to get into interactive fluid simulations we thought it a good idea to start with the basics to get familiar with some of the concepts. </p>
+However, to get into interactive fluid simulations we thought it a good idea to start with the basics to get familiar with some of the concepts.
+And apart from that, it's fun</p>

  ## A brief introduction to SPH

- > I'm singing in the rain.
-Just singing in the rain.
-What a glorious feeling.
-I'm happy again - Gene Kelly
  <p align="justify"> In <i>Smoothed Particle Hydrodynamics</i> a fluid volume is discretized in a set of particles.
 These particles carry a <i>reference density, velocity, pressure </i> and <i>position</i>.

- In each timestep of the simulation, each particles position is updated, by calculating estimating the density at the particles location and thus deriving the pressure.
+ In each timestep of the simulation, each particles position is updated, by estimating the density at the particles location and thus deriving the pressure.
 Then pressure forces and viscous forces acting on the particle are used to calculate the change in velocity, which then determines the new position at the next timestep. </p>

 <div align="center">
  <img src="images/simulation_simplified.PNG"/>